williamazevedodepaula/mashgin-assignment/README.md

 ## The database

-If you wnant to connect to the database to see the data, using robomongo, DBeaver or any other Database management software, use the following connection parameters:
+If you want to connect to the database to see the data, using robomongo, DBeaver or any other Database management software, use the following connection parameters:

 ```
 DB_HOST=localhost
-DB_PORT=27018   (may be different, if you exchange the variable in .env)
+DB_PORT=27018   (may be different, if you replace the variable in .env)
 DB_NAME=checkout-db
 DB_USER=api
 DB_PASSWORD=mashgin-checkout-api-123